claesmnyberg/nfscli/ReadMe.md

 as well as hexdump/patch at certain offset in given files, which makes it a complete attack tool.
-The curios user should look into the mknod commands, and perhaps explore creating device files on different OS's, with different NFS configurations, maybe kmem could be useful?
+The curios user should look into the mknod commands, and perhaps explore creating device files on different OS's, with different NFS configurations.
+Maybe kmem could be useful?

 The current implementation has mainly been tested towards the NFS server on OpenBSD 7.4, and the source code has been built